South Korea January 2026

 How does South Korea compare?

-On the lower side, people in South Korea had much lower favorable scores than average in Equity, Feedback & Recognition, and Leadership.
+On the lower side, people in South Korea had much lower favorable scores than average in Company Performance, Leadership, and Service & Quality Focus.

-People working in South Korea are more engaged than Hungary and Turkey.
-People working in South Korea are less engaged than Malaysia, Singapore, Portugal, and Spain.
+People working in South Korea are more engaged than Hungary, Netherlands, Denmark, and Germany.
+People working in South Korea are less engaged than Thailand, Taiwan, Israel, and Canada.

 The highest scoring question for South Korea had 84% of people agreeing that they know what they need to do to be successful in their role (-3% compared to overall) while they were generally most positive about Management.

-People in South Korea were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 28% of people disagreeing (+7% above average).
+People in South Korea were generally least favourable about Company Performance, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 23% of people disagreeing (+0% above average).

 How long do people stay?